LaxarJS/laxar/docs/manuals/creating_themes.md

 **_Above:_ The all-new ShopDemo using the _darkly_ theme, hopefully not for any shady business**

 Of course, there are still some rough spots that need additional work:
-For example, the widget headers look much better using the original laxar demo theme.
+For example, the widget headers look much better using the original LaxarJS demo theme.

 Let's fix that using _widget-specific styles:_
 The widget styles use a _category/name_ directory structure, similar to that of the actual widgets.
 Here are some suggestions for a nicer look, to be put under `widgets/shop-demo`:

-* _ArticleBrowserWidget_: `article_browser_widget/css/article_browser_widget.css`
+* _article-browser-widget_: `article-browser-widget/css/article-browser-widget.css`

   Here we color the icon, the headline to match the logo, and the currently selected article to match the details widget.